msherif4/kodo/docs/source/getting_started.rst

 In the following we will provide the links for installing the tools on a number of different platforms.

-Download tools (Ubuntu or other Debian based distributions)
+Download tools (Ubuntu or other Debian-based distributions)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Get the dependencies using the following command: